Public social media streams:

 Beginning in 2009 the BBC commissioned Timothy to work on the landmark series Human Planet.
 For two years he was in charge of the production’s photography at a time when the first DSLRs were beginning to adopt HD film capabilities and consequently for the first time his job included shooting film footage and multimedia content as well as the conventional photographic stills destined for use in the programme’s worldwide publicity, a best selling book and a touring photographic exhibition.
 The weekly blog he wrote documenting his experiences during that incredible project can be found here.

-Commendations include: 6 Picture Editors Guild Awards, 2 British Press Awards nominations as Photographer of the Year, a Press Photographer’s Year Award and 11 Travel Photographer of the Year commendations including the current overall title of Travel photographer of the Year 2013.
-‘Human Planet’ has received a host of awards including 8 BAFTA nominations, an Emmy and the ITB Cultural Book Prize.
+Commendations include: 6 Picture Editors Guild Awards, 2 British Press Awards nominations as Photographer of the Year, a Press Photographer’s Year Award and 13 Travel Photographer of the Year commendations including the overall title in 2013.
+‘Human Planet’ has received a host of awards including 2 BAFTAs, an Emmy and the ITB Cultural Book Prize.

 Timothy is represented globally by Great Guns.